Are you seeking to gain professional experience and want to make a difference for the Tasmanian community? Why not apply for Treasury's Cadet Program!

 - Coordinating meetings, conferences and seminars including materials, administrative support, taking notes and minutes.

 What we look for

-To be eligible for our program, you must be enrolled to commence an appropriate undergraduate degree or to be a short way through it.
+To be eligible for our program, you must be currently studying, or prior to starting the cadetship be enrolled in, an undergraduate degree course at a tertiary institution.
 We are open to considering a wide range of study disciplines.

 What will I be paid?

 Cadets are paid under the Tasmanian State Service Award and receive paid time off to attend lectures, tutorials and exams over and above normal leave provisions.Commencing salary is based on the amount of undergraduate degree study you have completed, and other relevant work experience, usually within the range of $55,119 - $72,605 per annum (as at 7 December 2023).
 You also receive employer contributions to your superannuation, on top of your salary, and all the added benefits that come with working for the State Service.

 Your salary will advance annually, and on successful completion of your cadetship and degree, you'll be offered a permanent job with us at a level that currently pays $84,850 per annum (as at 7 December 2023).